sopra-fs22-group-01/server/README.md

 To test new REST API Endpoints quickly, we  recommend to use [Postman](https://www.getpostman.com).

 ## Server deployement
-For the deployement of the server, we recommend Heroku: https://id.heroku.com/
+For the deployement of the server, we recommend using [Heroku](https://id.heroku.com/)

 ## External dependencies
 This software makes use of the following third party libraries:
 - SimpleJSON API
-- Webspeech API
 - Gradle
 - Spring Boot